This subject may not interest many people, but when it comes to using MDF or Particle Board,

 Imaginary Numbers in Quantum Mechanics

 If any of this made sense to you, please exit this screen now because you've landed on the wrong page.
-If you are as confused as a quantum mechanic often is, feel free to laugh.
+If you are as confused as quantum mechanics often are, feel free to laugh.
 LOL!

 ---End of Post "Imaginary Numbers in Quantum Mechanics"